Skip to main content

 Exhibitions

-The Illinois State Museum's extensive collections can be seen in both permanent and temporary exhibitions.
-Permanent exhibitions are always available, while temporary exhibitions rotate every few months.
+The Illinois State Museum's extensive collections can be seen in both permanent and rotating exhibitions.
+Permanent exhibitions are always available, while rotating exhibitions change every few months.

 Permanent Exhibits